Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Disentangled Face Manipulation

 Similarly, we propose the contour loss to further improve the consistency of face shape:

-where $\text{L}'(\bm{G})\in\mathbb{R}^{N_c\times3}$ samples only a subset of landmarks that are around the face outer contour ($N_c$=17).
+where $\text{L}'(\bm{G})\in\mathbb{R}^{N_c\times3}$ samples only a subset of landmarks that are related to the face outer contour ($N_c$=17).
 Different from the 2D landmark loss $\mathcal{L}_{land}$ (Eq.~\ref{eq:land}), this contour loss is defined on 3D positions without transformation-dependent projection, which avoids the pose bias due to inaccurate rotation.